OpenSourceEconomics/skillmodels/docs/source/how_to_guides/model_specs.rst

 - ``"outcome"``: The name of the variable that is used as anchor.
 - ``"factors"``: A list containing the anchored factors.
 - ``"center``: Optional, default False.
 If True, the observed anchoring outcome is subtracted from the anchored factors.
-This only make sense, if the anchoring loading was normalized to 1 and the anchoring intercept was normalized to zero.
 The main reason for using this option is age-anchoring, where you want the factors to have the scale of mental age, but want to get rid of the age-trend.
 - ``"use_controls"``: Whether the control variables used in the measurement equations should also be used in the anchoring equations.
 Default False.
 This is mainly there to support the CHS example model and will probably not be set to True in any real application.
 - ``"use_constant"``: Whether the anchoring equation should have a constant.
 Default False.
-This is mainly there to support the CHS example model and will probably not be set to True in any real application.
+This should be set to True if there are normalizations of location (i.e. normalized intercepts) in the measurement equations.
 - ``"free_loadings"``: If true, the loadings are estimated, otherwise they are fixed to one.
-In general, fixing the loading of an anchoring equation means, that no further normalizations of scale are needed for that factor in that period.
 Default False.
+This should be set to True if there are normalizations of scale (i.e. normalized loadings) in the measurement equations.

 ``"controls"``